featherless/jeffverkoeyen.com/Sources/Site/Posts/2016/01/2016-01-16-on-retiring-shared-code.md

-# Shared code series: retirement
+# Retirement and shared code

 **Creating** shared code is easy. **Retiring** shared code, however, is not.